How to Convert Flash to HTML5?

 Step 5: Incorporate the extracted media from the legacy courses into the e-templates that you are designed using your favorite authoring tool Check out why Articulate Storyline is one of the cost-effective authoring tools

 Step 6: The sample course needs to be developed to know how the original project is going to be accessed in multiple devices, such that any modifications can be incorporated in the initial phase if required.

 Step 7: The last step of the process is to build the complete course and publish it to the HTML5 format.

-The cost of converting courses depends on the nature of the content that is embedded in the Flash files.
+The cost to convert flash to html5 courses depends on the nature of the content that is embedded in the Adobe Flash files.
 For instance, consider that Adobe Flash courses consist of minimal on-screen text with images and basic interactivity, then the cost of conversion is likely to be significantly low when compared to a fully animated course.